Grothendieck--Serre for constant reductive group schemes: Introduction

-in such a way that a given small\footnote{Typically, it is not so small, and is only $R$-fiberwise of codimension $\ge 1$ in $X$.} closed subscheme $Y\subset X$ becomes \emph{finite} over $S$.
-For us, $Y$ could be any closed subscheme away from which the generically trivial torsor in question is trivial.
-Practically, this could be very hard (and even impossible) to achieve, partly due to the remaining mysterious of algebraic geometry in mixed characteristics; however, by the same reasoning as \cite{Ces22a}*{Variant 3.7}, it is indeed possible if our $X$ admits a projective, flat compactification $\overline{X}$ over $R$ such that the boundary $\overline{Y}\backslash Y$ of $Y$ is $R$-fiberwise of codimension $\ge 2$ in $\overline{X}$.
+in such a way that a given small\footnote{Typically, it is not so small, as it is only $R$-fibrewise of codimension $\ge 1$ in $X$.} closed subscheme $Y\subset X$ restricts to an $S$-\emph{finite} (not merely $S$-quasifinite) closed subscheme of $U$.
+For us, $Y$ is a closed subscheme away from which the generically trivial torsor in question is trivial and which contains no irreducible component of a special fibre of $X$.
+Unfortunately, the $S$-finiteness mentioned above could be very difficult (and even impossible) to achieve in general, especially when working over mixed characteristic rings.
+In view of the mixed characteristic variant of the Gabber--Quillen type geometric presentation lemma \cite{Ces22a}*{Variant 3.7}, one way to overcome this difficulty is to compactify $X$ to a projective, flat scheme $\overline{X}$ over $R$ such that the boundary $\overline{Y}\backslash Y$ of $Y$ has $R$-fibrewise codimension $\ge 2$ in $\overline{X}$.

-Assume for the moment that our compactification $\overline{X}$ is even $R$-smooth.
-(Although this looks very limited, it is strong enough for our later application in which $\overline{X}=\bP_{R}^d$ .)
-Then, a key consequence of the purity for reductive torsors on scheme smooth over Pr\"ufer schemes (which takes advantage of the fact that our $G$ descends to $R$ hence is defined over the whole $\overline{X}$) is that we can enlarge the domain $X$ of our torsor so that $\overline{X}\backslash X$ is $R$-fiberwise of codimension $\ge 2$ in $\overline{X}$, see \Cref{extend generically trivial torsors} for a more precise statement.
-In particular, since $\overline{Y}\backslash Y \subset \overline{X}\backslash X$, we can ensure that $\overline{Y}\backslash Y$ is also $R$-fiberwise of codimension $\ge 2$ in $\overline{X}$, and it is therefore possible to run Panin--Fedorov--\v{C}esnavi\v{c}ius type arguments to finish the proof in the present case.
+Assume that we can find such a compactification $\overline{X}$ which is even $R$-smooth.
+Although this assumption may appear restrictive, it suffices for our later application where $\overline{X} = \mathbb{P}_{R}^d$.
+A key consequence of the purity for torsors under reductive group schemes on schemes smooth over Pr\"ufer schemes (\Cref{extends across codim-2 points}) is that we can enlarge the domain $X$ of our torsor such that $\overline{X}\backslash X$ is $R$-fibrewise of codimension $\ge 2$ in $\overline{X}$.
+A more precise statement can be found in \Cref{extend generically trivial torsors}.
+With this enlargement, we can ensure that $\overline{Y}\backslash Y$ is also $R$-fibrewise of codimension $\ge 2$ in $\overline{X}$, making the geometric presentation lemma mentioned above applicable.
+Consequently, following the arguments of Fedorov--Panin and \v{C}esnavi\v{c}ius, one can reduce, via excision and patching techniques, to studying the triviality of torsors on the relative affine line---a scenario analysed in detail in \Cref{triviality on sm rel. affine curves}.